deepaksood619/deepaksood619.github.io/docs/cloud/aws/networking-content-delivery/amazon-vpc.md

 - **Traffic Path:** Traffic between instances in different VPCs travels across the AWS network, and there is no need to go over the public internet.

 In summary, VPC endpoints are primarily used for connecting your VPC to AWS services, ensuring a private and direct connection.
 On the other hand, VPC peering is used to establish private connections between instances in different VPCs, allowing them to communicate with each other over the AWS network.

+## AWS PrivateLink

+Establish connectivity between VPCs and AWS services without exposing data to the internet

+- Secure your traffic by using private IP addresses when exchanging data with your software as a service (SaaS) applications.
+- Connect with simplified network and firewall management rules and reduced data output and NAT costs.
+- Accelerate cloud migrations by combining PrivateLink with AWS Direct Connect or a VPN.

+AWS PrivateLink provides private connectivity between virtual private clouds (VPCs), supported AWS services, and your on-premises networks without exposing your traffic to the public internet.
+Interface VPC endpoints, powered by PrivateLink, connect you to services hosted by AWS Partners and supported solutions available in AWS Marketplace.

+### AWS Private link vs AWS VPC Endpoints

+#### Scope

+- VPC endpoints are specific to certain AWS services and can be Interface or Gateway endpoints.
+- AWS PrivateLink is a broader service that allows you to connect to multiple AWS services securely.

+#### Traffic Isolation

+- VPC endpoints keep the traffic within the AWS network but may involve traversing the public internet to reach certain services.
+- AWS PrivateLink ensures that traffic does not leave the AWS network at any point.

+#### Service Types

+- VPC endpoints are specific to certain AWS services that support them.
+- AWS PrivateLink is a framework for accessing various AWS and third-party services.

+In summary, VPC endpoints are specific to certain AWS services, while AWS PrivateLink is a broader solution that provides a consistent and private way to access various services over the AWS network.
+You might use VPC endpoints for specific services and AWS PrivateLink for a more comprehensive approach to secure, private connectivity.

 ## Interface Endpoint